Commissioners consider Battlement injection well

 While various aspects of the project have been called into question over the past several months, it is the small injection well within the town's housing area that continues to receive the most attention.

-In a letter sent to the county commissioners, Matt Sura, attorney for local citizen groups Battlement Concerned Citizens, Grand Valley Citizens Alliance and Western Colorado Congress, wrote that "the community groups are opposed to all of the proposed oil and gas developments."
-He focused his comments on "the two most egregious proposals: the A Pad and A Pad injection well," because they are both "unreasonable and unjustified."
+In a letter sent to the county commissioners, Matt Sura, attorney for local citizen groups Battlement Concerned Citizens, Grand Valley Citizens Alliance and Western Colorado Congress, focused his comments on "the two most egregious proposals: the A Pad and A Pad injection well," because they are both "unreasonable and unjustified."

 In September, the project won the initial OK from the Garfield County Planning Commission despite hours of testimony against the project, much of which came from Battlement Mesa residents themselves.